openhwgroup/cva6/cv32e40x/docs/VerifPlans/Simulation/debug-trace/README.md

-Directory for the CV32E40XVerification Plan for Debug and associated documentation.
+Directory for the CV32E40X Verification Plan for Debug and associated documentation.
 Note that only `CV32E40X_Debug` is relevant to the current release of CV32E40X.